 - A sponsored employee is absent from work for 10 of more days, without permission.
 Sponsors must ensure all sponsored employee absences are authorised, including sickness, annual leave, study leave and overseas travel.

-- There are significant changes in a sponsored contract of employment.
+- There are significant changes in a sponsored worker’s contract of employment eg where the employee has been TUPE’d to a different sponsor.

 Organisations are also expected to monitor the immigration status of their employees and report any changes, and to notify the Home Office of any suspicions and evidence that an individual is breaking the conditions of their stay in the UK.